SummerY0502/Rice-CausalCoT/README.md

 ### Configure OpenAI API

-If the project calls the OpenAI API, you can either set the `OPENAI_API_KEY` environment variable or directly modify the following parameters in `GPT_BioCoT.py`, `CausalStruCoT.py`, and `CausalExCoT.py`:
+If the project calls the OpenAI API, you can configure it in either of the following ways:

+1. Set the `OPENAI_API_KEY` environment variable.
+2. Directly modify the following parameters in `GPT_BioCoT.py`, `CausalStruCoT.py`, and `CausalExCoT.py`:

 ```python
 api_key="YOUR_API_KEY",